Giuseppe Morabito: Arrest

-On February 18, 2004, Morabito was arrested along with his son-in-law, Giuseppe Pansera, another fugitive.
+On 18 February 2004, Morabito was arrested along with his son-in-law, Giuseppe Pansera, another fugitive.
 He was armed but did not resist the police.
-"Treat me well," he reportedly told officers.
+"Treat me well", he reportedly told officers.
 He had been at large for 12 years, on suspicion of running an international drug smuggling ring.
 However, many of his relatives are still free and continue to operate thanks to the prestige of Tiradrittu.
-His son and successor as the head of the clan, Rocco Morabito, was arrested on April 26, 2010, in Melito di Porto Salvo, while he was visiting his sister.
+His son and successor as the head of the clan, Rocco Morabito, was arrested on 26 April 2010, in Melito di Porto Salvo, while he was visiting his sister.

 Giuseppe Sculli, a former Juventus and Italy Under-21 player, is the grandson of Morabito.
-He is accused of match-fixing when he played for F.C.
+He was accused of match-fixing when he played for F.C.
 Crotone against his other former club F.C.
-Messina at the last match-day of the 2001-02 Serie B season.
+Messina on the last match-day of the 2001-02 Serie B season.